Watchkeeper is a certified Uncrewed Aircraft System (UAS) that provides the Army’s Land Tactical Deep Find capability.

 • Addition of an Automatic Take-Off and Landing (ATOL) system

-• Secure UK datalink and communications infrastructure
+• Secure UK data link and communications infrastructure

 • De-icing system for improved survivability and operating envelope